-

 “The pregnancy scans are always a highlight because we fight over those!
 We all get to know the patients, and it is the icing on the cake to know we've taken a patient through that journey; we’ve got a positive test, a fetal heart and we've got a good result!”… a chat with Group Nurse Manager, Specialist Fertility Nurse & Sonographer Jane Holman.

-LYNNE: The Impact on my Fertility from my Life as a Professional Athlete
+LYNNE: The Impact on my Fertility from my Life Training to be a Professional Athlete

 “I personally experienced difficulty conceiving my children and have never been entirely sure whether this was related to the intensity of training, my low BMI in adolescence, or other factors.
 Having been through this, I understand the importance of supporting female athletes in managing their fertility expectations as well as their menstrual cycles and energy levels during competition.” a personal account by Dr Lynne Chapman